 A rigorous study of classical physics including thermodynamics, electricity, magnetism, and optics.
 This course is focused on the applications of physics to the biological sciences.
 This course does not meet requirements for Chemistry and Physics majors.
+Concurrent registration in PHY108L is required.
 (Three one-hour lectures, one three-hour laboratory.
 Spring)

-Prerequisite(s): 1 of PHY107(College Physics I), PHY121(General Physics I); 1 of ENL111(Effective Writing),

-ENL112(Advanced Effective Writing), HON111(Effective Writing for Liberating Letters)
+Prerequisite(s): 1 of PHY107(College Physics I), PHY121(General Physics I); 1 of ENL111(Effective Writing), ENL112(Advanced Effective Writing), HON111(Effective Writing for Liberating Letters)